 © Madeline Bocaro, 2017.
 No part of this site may be reproduced or re-blogged in whole or in part in any manner without permission of the copyright owner.

 1977 brought us two Iggy albums within five months.
 How lucky are we?!
-Just one month after the release and live tour of The Idiot on March 18, 1977 recording began for Lust For Life at Hansa Studio by the Wall in West Berlin in April.
-Iggy’s second solo post-Stooges album (also his second collaboration with David Bowie) was released on August 29.
+Just one month after the release and live tour of The Idiot on March 18, 1977 (with David Bowie anonymously on keyboards) recording began for Lust For Life at Hansa Studio by the Wall in West Berlin, in April.
+It was Iggy’s second solo post-Stooges album (his third collaboration with David Bowie – including Bowie’s infamous production of the Stooges’ Raw Power album in 1972).
+Lust For Life was released on August 29.

-Lust For Life was Iggy’s second album on RCA Records.
+Lust For Life was Iggy’s second solo album on RCA Records.
 Bowie composed most of the music.
-The lyrics are pure Iggy, mostly improvised on the spot.
-Bowie’s used this technique on his next album, “Heroes“, released just two months later in October.
-Lust For Life was produced by Bowie, Iggy Pop and engineer Coin Thurston under the name ‘Bewlay Bros.’ (a song on Bowie’s Hunky Dory album).
+The lyrics are pure Iggy improvisations.
+Bowie’s used this technique of immediacy on his next album, “Heroes” released just two months later in October.
+Lust or Life was produced by Bowie, with Iggy Pop and engineer Colin Thurston, under the name ‘Bewlay Bros.’ (a song on Bowie’s Hunky Dory album).

-Lust For Life includes some sick little songs.
+The Lust For Life album includes some sick little songs.
 In ‘Sixteen’ Iggy lusts for a young girl…